 Timeline: Aim to spend at least two weeks in China to hit the major cities, but if you want a more in depth experience you should really try and run out your tourist visa

 Visa Requirements: Most countries will need a visa to enter China.
-Use the form below to check the visa requirements for your country
+Click here to check and see if you need a visa.

 Tips for Shanghai, China Travel